(Part 15 of Dr. Rey D. Pagtakhan’s column, Medisina at Politika, on Covid-19)

 - Colleges and universities need to share with students the responsibility of keeping those on campus safe; shifting blame onto students could stir up rebellion.

-- Stir students to appreciation of mutual benefit and sacrifice and motivate everyone's buy-in to take care of each other.
+- Stir students to an appreciation of mutual benefit and sacrifice and motivate everyone's buy-in to take care of each other.

 - Handle them with empathy and acknowledge the sacrifices they have already made to help control humanity’s crisis; summon up the best in them.